idem-lab/traveltime/paper/paper.html.md

 So now we have the two items of data we require.
 The next step is to download a friction surface for our area of interest.

-We can pass in our basemap `sin` @fig-basemap, a `SpatVector`, directly as the `extent`.
+We can pass in our basemap `sin` (@fig-basemap), a `SpatVector`, directly as the `extent`.
 It would also be possible pass in a `SpatRaster` with extent equal to our area of interest, or specify coordinates either as a vector, matrix, or `SpatExtent`.

 We're interested in walking time from a station, so we'll download the walking friction surface by specifying `surface = "walk2020"`.
 Alternatively, we could use `"motor2020"` for motorised travel if that was of interest.